masaic-ai-platform/open-responses/docs/OpenAICompatibility.md

   - Structure parsers to handle the normalized output format
   - For streaming, process events based on the event mapping table
   - Handle both success and error states appropriately

+- **Tool Event Processing**:
+  - Listen for tool-specific events (`response.{tool_name}.*`) to provide better UX during tool execution
+  - Use the `item_id` and `output_index` in tool events to correlate with the associated function calls
+  - Implement appropriate loading states based on each tool's lifecycle events
+  - For long-running tools, show progress indicators during the `executing` phase

 ## Example API Calls